l3ernardo/MIRADev/README.md

 ```
 MIRA-ACCESS : Regular access to the application as user
 MIRA-ADMIN : Can do anything inside the application
-MIRA-GRANT-ACCESS : Has the ability to give access to anyone (access to the Add readers and Add editors field) for THEIR OWN assessments
+MIRA-GRANT-ACCESS : Ability to give access to anyone (access to readers and editors field) for THEIR OWN assessments
-MIRA-RESET-STATUS : Will grant ability to reset status from FINAL to DRAFT for THEIR OWN assessments
+MIRA-RESET-STATUS : Ability to reset status from FINAL to DRAFT for THEIR OWN assessments
-MIRA-CU-ADMIN-DATA : Can change admin section for THEIR OWN assessments
+MIRA-CU-ADMIN-DATA : Ability to change admin section for THEIR OWN assessments
 ```

 Links to test some of the features: